Krever/fpmortals/manuscript/introduction.md

 A>   }
 A> ~~~~~~~~
 A>
-A> Na koniec został nam jeszcze jeden trik, którego możemy użyć aby zignorować konstruktor typu, definiując alias A> tak, aby był równoważny ze swoim parametrem:
+A> Na koniec został nam jeszcze jeden trik, którego możemy użyć, aby zignorować konstruktor typu, definiując alias A> tak, aby był równoważny ze swoim parametrem:
 A>
 A> {lang="text"}